ntaiprogrammer/MollysGameSaveMule/README.md

 Click *Yes* and your progress will be automatically transferred!

+## FAQ

 ### _What if the game is installed somewhere other than my (C:) Drive?_
 Click _Set Folders_, click the Steam or Xbox tab, and click the _Choose Save Folder_ option.

 Select the folder that contains your save file.

 Your settings are saved!

+### _Where are my save files located?_

+Molly's Game-Save Mule has buttons to immediately open the folder(s) containing your save files and highlight the correct one.

+In case there's an issue with your save folders, here are the default save file locations:

+#### Steam:
+C:\Program Files (x86)\Steam\steamapps\common\Deep Rock Galactic\FSD\Saved\SaveGames

+#### Xbox Game Pass:
+C:\Users\your username here\AppData\Local\Packages\CoffeeStainStudios.DeepRockGalactic_random numbers and letters here\SystemAppData\wgs\long string of random numbers and letters here with an underscore somewhere\another long string of random numbers and letters here

+There are two files in this folder; the one that's named with random numbers and letters is the save file.

 # Enjoy!